 Dieser Inhalt ist in der von Ihnen ausgewählten Sprache nicht verfügbar.

 You can use bootc to configure kernel arguments.
-By default, bootc uses the boot loader configuration files that are stored in /boot/loader/entries.
+By default, bootc uses the boot loader configuration files stored in /boot/loader/entries.
 This directory defines arguments provided to the Linux kernel.
-While kernel arguments are machine-specific, you can manage them through container updates.
-The boot loader menu entries are shared between multiple operating systems and boot loaders are installed on one device.
+The set of kernel arguments is machine-specific state, but you can also manage the kernel arguments by using container updates.
+The boot loader menu entries are shared between multiple operating systems, and boot loaders are installed on one device.

 Note